-Thames21, in partnership with Thames Water, has embarked on a two-year project to restore Roundmoor Ditch to a significantly better state than before the 2014 pollution incident and to address community concerns.
+Thames21, in partnership with Thames Water, embarked on a two-year project in 2017 to restore the series of waterways at Roundmoor to a significantly better state than before the 2014 pollution incident and to address community concerns.

 Thames21, using its strong reputation and experience with communities to improve and protect waterways, is working with local groups to improve and protect 750 metres or more of the Roundmoor Ditch as it flows through Dorney Common, Eton Wick.

 Those groups include the Eton Wick Waterways Group, Thames Valley Angling Association, Dorney Court Estate, Eton College, Environment Agency, the Royal Borough of Windsor and Maidenhead, and Berkshire, Buckinghamshire, & Oxfordshire Wildlife Trust.